BYXDATA/To-Do-List-Web/README.md

 - **Functional Testing**: Validated all site features like user interactions, form submissions, and navigation.
 - **Usability Testing**: Gathered feedback through user sessions to improve interface and user experience.

 ## Conclusion:
 This web app provides an intuitive and efficient platform for task management.
 With a simple and clean design, users can easily manage their tasks, improve productivity, and stay organized.

+## Live Website:
+You can visit the live version of the To-Do List web application [here](https://nehal3589.github.io/To-Do-list/).

 ## Credits
 This file was created by: